conceptcartography/conceptcartography/docs/concepts/distributive-epistemic-injustice.md

 ## 📖 Definitions

-> "injustice in the distribution of the epistemic good of knowledge" (Coady, 2010, p.112)
+> "injustice in the distribution of the epistemic good of knowledge" (Coady 2010, 112)

 ## 🔗 Relations